opis/orm/docs/1.x/entity-mappers.md

 ## Construct-time registration

-Another way of registering an entity mapper is at the construct-time of the entity manager instance.
+Another way of registering an entity mapper is by registering it at the construct-time of the entity manager instance.

 ```php